sspanak/dimmusaurus/src/py/bio/templates/bio/bio-en.md

 And one weekend in-between the blues and the classical, I wrote a techno track.

 Of course, I did not abandon metal music.
-I spent almost the entire 2010 working on the epic seven-minute piece “Robot King”.
+I spent almost the entire 2010 working on the epic seven-minute piece “The King of Robots”.
 In that tune I play an electric guitar for the first time.
 In fact, there are three of them.

 The other metal experiment from these years is “I Had a Dream”, from 2012.
 The song came to be all of a sudden, even to my surprise.
 It was a winter night and I was at home, when I came up with the music, and on the next day I wrote the lyrics, as well.
 After completing it, I decided to connect its story to “Dead Man’s Dance” (2008) and to expand it in three more songs that were just ideas at that time.
 This way I layed out the foundations of the conceptual (and yet unfinished) album “The Road That Everyone...”.